-• max-size: Maximum number of items in the queue.
+- max-size: Maximum number of items in the queue.
 It is used to set an upper bound for the queue.
-You will not be able to put more items when the queue reaches to this maximum size whether you have a queue store configured or not.

-- backup-count: Number of synchronous backups.
+You will not be able to put more items when the queue reaches to this maximum size whether you have a queue store configured or not. - backup-count: Number of synchronous backups.
 Queue is a non-partitioned data structure, so all entries of a queue reside in one partition.
 When this parameter is '1', it means there will be one backup of that queue in another member in the cluster.
 When it is '2', two members will have the backup. - async-backup-count: Number of asynchronous backups. - empty-queue-ttl: Used to purge unused or empty queues.
 If you define a value (time in seconds) for this element, then your queue will be destroyed if it stays empty or unused for that time. - item-listeners: Adds listeners (listener classes) for the queue items.
 You can also set the attribute include-value to true if you want the item event to contain the item values, and you can set local to true if you want to listen to the items on the local member. - queue-store: Includes the queue store factory class name and the properties binary, memory limit and bulk load.
-Please refer to Queueing with Persistent Datastore. - statistics-enabled: If set to true, you can retrieve statistics for this queue using the method getLocalQueueStats().
+Please refer to Queueing with Persistent Datastore. - statistics-enabled: If set to true, you can retrieve statistics for this queue using the method getLocalQueueStats(). - quorum-ref : Name of quorum configuration that you want this queue to use.

-7.3 MultiMap
+8.3 MultiMap